 There are two key factors in holiday weight gain: you eat more calories, and you exercise less.

 Physical activity also dwindles during the holidays.
-Part of the problem is that we hit the road, which essentially means we’re sitting around doing nothing for a good chunk of time, with all that aforementioned bad food.
+Part of the problem is that we hit the road, which essentially means we’re sitting around doing nothing for a good chunk of time, with all of that aforementioned bad food.
 Secondly, when we get where we’re going, there may not be a gym to hit, and we doubt it’s open on the holiday itself.
-And finally, you probably don’t want to make the entire family join you for a five mile run, so even the most intense exercise fanatic eases off for at least a day or two.
+And finally, you probably don’t want to make the entire family join you for a five-mile run, so even the most intense exercise fanatic eases off for at least a day or two.

-Adding to all this are your own instincts, which can betray you.
+Adding to all of this are your own instincts, which can betray you.
 Some scientists believe that we like to pack on a few pounds over the winter because fat helps contain body heat, increasing our odds of survival.
 Our bodies still think we live in caves and hunt squirrels for lunch, so having some fat on you is a good way to avoid starving to death.
 Remember: our brains still think fat is a limited resource, not abundant in pretty much everything we eat now.

 Still, in the end, it’s a pretty simple equation: lots of calories in plus fewer calories out equals a bit more rubber on the spare tire.